GetJobber/atlantis/docs/CONTRIBUTING.md

 ### Documentation first

-We believe that starting with solid documentation that describes the problem a component is trying to solve will lead to better written, and more generic components.
-This helps contributors to the system limit work-in-progress and increase confidence in what we're delivering.
+We believe that starting with solid documentation that describes the problem a component is trying to solve will lead to better-written and more re-usable components.
+This helps contributors to the system limit work-in-progress and increase confidence in delivery.

 ### Encapsulation is important